AndreClements/Poems/Pose Unfinished, Final.md

 steps a teetering
 spoken chevron

-but holds still - none - the - less
+but holds still asks - none - the - less
+'what do you see?'

+not enough resistance, definition

 foot falls,
 flashes fade,